-Empathy combined with expertise helps deliver the largest Ronald McDonald House in Australia
+Empathy builds the largest Ronald McDonald House in Australia

-Ronald McDonald House Charities is an independent not-for-profit organisation whose stated mission is to create, find, and support programmes that directly improve the health and well-being of children.
-Ronald McDonald House facilities not only provide a sanctuary for families a long way from home, but also communal spaces where they can interact and support each other in times of need.
+Ronald McDonald House Charities is an independent, not-for-profit organisation.
+Its mission is to create, find, and support programmes that directly improve the health and well-being of children.
+Ronald McDonald House facilities provide a sanctuary for families a long way from home.
+Their communal spaces help families interact and support each other during times of need.

-With the closure of the Royal Children’s Hospital and the completion of Brisbane’s Lady Cilento Children's Hospital (LCCH) in South Brisbane in December 2014, focus quickly shifted to the demand for nearby accommodation for the families of seriously ill children being treated at LCCH and the Mater Mothers’ Hospital.
-In response, Ronald McDonald House envisioned the need for a new purpose-built ‘home away from home’ for families at their most vulnerable, close to these locations.
+With the closure of the Royal Children’s Hospital and the completion of the Queensland Children's Hospital in South Brisbane in December 2014, the focus quickly shifted to the demand for nearby accommodation for the families of seriously ill children receiving treatment at the Queensland Children’s Hospital and the Mater Mothers’ Hospital.
+In response, Ronald McDonald House envisioned the need for a new purpose-built “home away from home” for families at their most vulnerable, close to these locations.

-The project presented the Aurecon team with a challenge: delivering the project within a highly congested, inner-city medical precinct that presented planning restrictions, while delivering the project with a key focus on the health and wellbeing of children and their families.
+The Aurecon team was presented with the challenge to deliver within a highly congested, inner-city medical precinct with planning restrictions, and to focus on the health and wellbeing of children and their families.

 There was an immense opportunity for Aurecon to add genuine value to Ronald McDonald House, but the challenges were significant.
 As the surrounding buildings significantly inhibited the space, the challenge to construct anything on a grand scale was comparable to keyhole surgery.

 Empathetic communication overcame project challenges by coaching the project partners to support the client’s decision-makers by gaining a detailed understanding of Ronald McDonald Houses, their users, staff and volunteers.